anyafp/ece4960/_labs/lab10.md

 ## Closed Loop Control

 For the closed loop portion of this lab, we needed to design a controller such that the car avoids obstacles.
 This is relatively simple since we have the function ``get_sensor()`` that returns the front ToF sensor data of the car.
-I utilized this to make the car turn when the ToF sensor data is smaller than a certain value.
+I utilized this to make the car turn when the ToF sensor data is smaller than a certain value (0.35m) and randomized the linear and angular velocities.

 <script src="https://gist.github.com/anyafp/2e5085c8f59418f153246edb8c07ef43.js"></script>